darklaunch/darklaunch.com/blog/2018/03/15/watch-file-for-changes-and-run-command.md

+# Watch file for changes and run command

 Watch a file for file modifications and run a command.
 For known file extensions, the script may run itself.
 For all other extensions, specify a command to run.

 Usage: